From {\tt Ferminet} to PINN. Connections between neural network-based algorithms for high-dimensional Schr\"odinger Hamiltonian: Optimization algorithm for Modified N-VDMC and PINN-DE

 \section{Optimization algorithm for Modified N-VDMC and PINN-DE}

-In this section we show that both the N-VDMC and PINN-DE algorithms lead at first order, to comparable optimization algorithm; hence lead to the comparable optimized neural network approximating the groundstate to the Schr\"odinger operator.
+In this section we show that both the N-VDMC and PINN-DE algorithms lead at first order, to comparable optimization algorithms; hence lead to comparable optimized neural networks approximating the groundstate to the Schr\"odinger operator.
 More specifically, we show that the PINN method i) applied to the Imaginary Time Method (ITM) referred here as PINN-ITM, and ii) applied to the diffusion equation \eqref{EqF} PINN-DE, lead to a gradient descent algorithm similar to the one of a {\it modified} N-VDMC method.
 In the previous section, the N-VDMC algorithm \eqref{subsec:dem} is initialized once for all at $t=t_0$ thanks to a N-VMC algorithm ({\tt Ferminet}$/$Deep-Ritz).
-Hereafter, {\it on each} time interval $[t_i,t_{i+1}]$, the so-called modified N-VDMC is reinitialized (at $t=t_i$) from a N-VMC algorithm, {\it as long as} $\hat{\phi}_{i-1}$ is smooth and strictly positive.
-Beyond, this assumption we refer to Section \ref{sec:comp}.
-Moreover within the PINN algorithms, the learning nodes are taken as the electron positions from DMC. \\ On $Q_i$ and setting $\hat{f}(\theta;t_i)=\hat{f}_{i-1}=\hat{\phi}^2_{i-1}$ and $\hat{f}(\theta;\cdot)=\hat{\psi}(\theta;\cdot)\hat{\phi}_{i-1}$, we rewrite
+Hereafter, {\it on each} time interval $[t_i,t_{i+1}]$, the so-called modified N-VDMC is reinitialized (at $t=t_i$) from a N-VMC algorithm, {\it as long as} $\hat{\phi}_{i-1}$ is smooth and strictly positive; we refer to Section \ref{sec:comp}.
+Moreover within the PINN algorithms, the learning nodes are taken as the electron positions from DMC.
+For simplicity, in the following we also set $E_T=0$. \\ On $Q_i$ and setting $\hat{f}(\theta;t_i)=\hat{f}_{i-1}=\hat{\phi}^2_{i-1}$ and $\hat{f}(\theta;\cdot)=\hat{\psi}(\theta;\cdot)\hat{\phi}_{i-1}$, we rewrite

 as follows